 Disability advocates gathered for a Save Our Services “SOS” Rally at the College of Staten Island on Friday, March 10.
 The location marks the beginning of the Willowbrook Mile, commemorating the site’s days as an institution serving people with disabilities.
 More than 100 people with disabilities, parents, direct service personnel, advocates and other supporters attended

 “Here’s ‘America’s Least Wanted,’” joked Henry Geller when he arrived at Lifestyles for the Disabled Willowbrook campus, recalling his days as a resident of the former state school.

 “The problem wasn’t that people didn’t care.”
 Rivera continued.
 “The problem was that the whole notion that you could mass-produce care for the developmentally disabled the way you mass produce cars was very deeply flawed.
-It was doomed to fail.
-It was very archaic and it was primitive and thank God it’s now part of distant history.”
+It was doomed to fail.”

 Murray B. Schneps relates the story of his daughter Lara, who resided at Willowbrook State School, at the recent Staten Island Developmental Disabilities Council Community Breakfast.
 The author of “I See Your Face Before Me: A Father’s Promise” spoke at the event at The Vanderbilt on Staten Island, February 26, 2016, in support of group

 The Staten Island Developmental Disabilities Council’s Annual Community Breakfast: “Keeping the Promise: It Matters to Us” was held February 26, 2016 at The Vanderbilt in South Beach.
 NYS Senator Diane Savino and NYS Assembly Representative Nicole Malliotakis heard the concerns of advocates for and families of people with disabilities.
 Life-Wire News Service’s Meredith Arout photographed the event